 Okeke-Uzodike, Obianuju E.; Okeke-Uzodike, Ufo; and Ndinda, Catherine

-Women Entrepreneurship in Kwazulu-Natal: A Critical Review of Government Intervention Politics and Programs.
+Women Entrepreneurship in Kwazulu-Natal: A Critical Review of Government Intervention Policies and Programs.

 Journal of International Women's Studies, 19(5), 147-164.

 Available at: https://vc.bridgew.edu/jiws/vol19/iss5/10